Bios4Biol/intronSeeker/paper/paper.md

 # Statement of need

 RNA-Seq de novo assemblies are widely used to study transcription in species lacking a reference genome.
-The classical extraction protocol collects RNA fragments using their PolyA tails and there-fore should only gather mature RNAs.
-Unfortunately part of the extracted RNA molecules still com-prise retained introns which can therefore be present in some assembled contigs.
+The classical extraction protocol collects RNA fragments using their PolyA tails and therefore should only gather mature RNAs.
+Unfortunately part of the extracted RNA molecules still comprise retained introns which can therefore be present in some assembled contigs.
 These introns generate transcript frameshifts and thus render annotation more difficult.
 IntronSeeker searches introns by splice-realigning reads on contigs.
 Introns candidates usually show canonical intron/exon boundaries supported by several sequences.
 IntronSeeker found between 0.02 and 11.96% of putative introns in twenty publicly available RNA-Seq de novo assembled samples.
 IntronSeeker produces an intron cleaned contig fasta file as well as a cleaning report.
-IntronSeeeker can be downloaded fromhttps://github.com/genotoul-bioinfo/intronseeker.
+IntronSeeeker can be downloaded from [GitHub intronSeeker](https://github.com/Bios4Biol/intronSeeker/tree/master).

 ## Searching retained introns in public datasets